Computer Use Policy

 • Use of online collections hosted locally or licensed from external information vendors for use at ASU

 Computers may not be used for online gaming, with the exception of games specifically hosted for educational purposes at Arizona State University.
-Viewing and/or displaying of obscene material is prohibited.
-Access to both online gaming sites and obscene and sexually explicit material is blocked on library computers.
-Please see a librarian if you require unrestricted access to the internet.
-Viewing and/or displaying of obscene material is not permitted under any circumstances.
-Patrons using the workstations for personal communications or entertainment (e.g. Web-based E-mail, or chat) or for internet browsing unrelated to academic research, can be asked to vacate a workstation when those conducting research need them.
+Viewing and/or displaying of obscene material is prohibited on any device.
+Patrons using the workstations for personal communications or entertainment (e.g. E-mail, or viewing videos) or for internet browsing unrelated to academic research, can be asked to vacate a workstation when those conducting research need them.

 The computer workstations and network are ASU property, and as such users are not guaranteed anonymous access and use.
 The Library and ASU have the right to monitor and investigate workstation use for illegal activity without the user's consent or knowledge, in accordance with ACD 125: Computer, Internet, and Electronic Communications.